 But the best part was Keri and the kids’ laughter when they saw the the video later that morning.

-Since I’ve been pretty useless with the kids the past two years, dressed up like Boba Fett, my wife asked me to do something different this year.
+Since I’ve been pretty useless with the kids the past two years at Halloween, dressed up like Boba Fett, my wife asked me to do something different this year.
 I figured I wouldn’t dress up at all until I saw this amazing paper skull mask template on one of my favorite blogs.
 Like the instructions say, it took about 3 hours to complete, and it’s wonderful.

 I didn’t intend this to be a creepy mask, but in the dark, it’s a little terrifying.
 I think that I’ll probably end up making paper fox masks for Keri and I instead.